 Please expect increased traffic and a higher demand for parking in the campus area on home football Saturdays.

 If you’ve ever thought about becoming a Wexner Center member, now is the perfect time to join.
-As a member, you’ll receive free reserved admission to the exhibition and be invited to the Members-Only Preview Day on September 20.
+As a member, you’ll receive free reserved admission to the exhibition and you'll enjoy priority access and ticket savings to the fantastic performances and films presented as part of our 25th Anniversary Season (watch for the member-only presale period beginning December 1).
+And don’t forget, members save with year-round discounts in the Wexner Center Store and Heirloom Café.

 For information on exclusive VIP events for Donor Circles and corporate members, please contact Katy Reis at email@example.com or (614) 292-0444.